 Loading the kernel proved somewhat simple (I still have some knowledge about 16-bit assembly and real-mode BIOS) but the kernel “insisted” in trying to run /cmds/sh from floppy.
 At first I solved this by an ugly hack, modifying the command line string in kernel image from “/cmds/sh” to “3:/xi/sh” and “/config/sys.init” to “3:/xi/sys.init” (3: being the HDD identifier, similar to C: from DOS).
 The xi was needed in order to keep the same string length, or at least not making it larger since there was some other importand data just past this.

 This mostly solved the challenge (there were some other minor mistakes and fixes), except I disliked that hack and went on to analyzing that first start of /cmds/sh, disassembling fopen (in shared) and finally finding the memory location where of the search system variable (somewhat similar to PATH).
 Modifying that variable eliminated the need for starting the first shell with “3:”.

 At present some parameters are hardcoded and the kernel is just placed at the end of the HDD, outside of QNX parition and its position and size is written in the boot sector (somewhat similar to the original QNX diskette approach).
 The partition size itself is hardcoded (by hand) in the kernel data structures instead of being read from the partition table on boot.
 Still, for something that is unlikely to ever run outside an emulator, I deem it good enough (for now).

-- to Zir Blazer for putting a lot of effort into a fruitless approach (thus helping others avoid that)
+- to Zir Blazer for putting a lot of effort into his approach and documenting each step

 - to Mitchell Schoenbrun for providing insight into QNX system philosophy